angusy29/fictional-succotash/README.md

 Left click - Swing sword
 Z - Hide sword

 Health bar decreases when hit.
+Health can be regenerated if sword is hidden.

 Stamina drains when running or attacking.
 Player cannot run or attack when the stamina completely depletes, until it replenishes back to full.